jronn/concurrency-challenge/README.md

 ## Exercise 6 - Modernize Tests

-This exercise has the same code base as the previous, but let us check the tests instead.
+This exercise has the same code base as the previous, but let us refactor the tests instead.

 They are not-so-very-modern and there are a lot that can be improved.
 Lets have a look at them.